 How do I handle the executive who wants AI for their pet project?

-Push it through the same selection process as everything else: time-to-result, workflow reach, success metric, named owner.
+Push it through the same selection process as everything else: time-to-result, workflow reach, political sensitivity, data control.
+Score it.
 Most pet projects fail that filter, and the executive learns the answer without you having to say no directly.
 If the project passes, it becomes a legitimate pilot with the executive as co-owner — which is good for you.
 The exception is projects pre-committed to a vendor or pre-announced internally.
 Those need a careful sequencing conversation with the CEO before you take a public position.

 What if I do not have an engineering background?

 The role does not require code.
 It requires an honest read on what takes two weeks versus two months, what creates technical debt, and what 'in production' actually means.
 Without that intuition, your platform engineer is your most critical advisor.
 Be explicit with them: I will rely on your technical judgment on feasibility and complexity.
 In exchange, I will run interference on stakeholders and budget.
 That is a trade most operators will take.
 The failure mode for non-technical leads is not ignorance — it is overconfidence.
-The ones who struggle hear a vendor estimate and halve it in their head.
-Ask your platform engineer for ranges, not point estimates, and trust the upper end when setting expectations.
+Ask your platform engineer for ranges, not point estimates, and trust the upper end when setting expectations with the board.

 When should the first reorg happen?